 Speaker: Professor Theresa Marteau, Director of the Behaviour and Health Research Unit at the University of Cambridge.
-Due to security concerns at the Scottish Parliament, this meeting took place in the offices of ASH Scotland.
+Due to security concerns at the Scottish Parliament, the presentation took place in the offices of ASH Scotland and this was not recorded as a CPG meeting.

 Reducing food, alcohol and tobacco consumption would dramatically reduce non-communicable disease and, since these behaviours cluster by deprivation, would also reduce health inequalities.
 Achieving this will require multiple interventions in different systems.
-Evidence was presented on interventions in micro-physical environments - also known as Choice Architecture interventions or Nudges - which have potentially larger, more equitable effects than information-based interventions.
+Evidence was presented on interventions in micro-physical environments - also known as Choice Architecture interventions or Nudge theory - which have potentially larger, more equitable effects than information-based interventions.
 These involve redesigning environments e.g. reducing plate and glass sizes, and restricting where food and alcohol is available, to reduce consumption.